Gorleben salt dome: The Gorleben moratorium

-In the agreement between the federal government and electric utility companies on June 14, 2000 in addition to the nuclear power phase-out a moratorium on the planned repository Gorleben was agreed on.
+In the agreement between the federal government and electric utility companies on June 14, 2000, in addition to the nuclear power phase-out a moratorium on the planned repository Gorleben was agreed on.
 After the agreement the exploration of Gorleben to clarify conceptual and safety issues was suspended for at least three years with a maximum of ten years.

 The prototype for final storage to clarify conceptual and safety issues Schacht Asse II came in the news in 2008 about brine contaminated with radioactive caesium-137, plutonium and strontium.

+Decommissioning

+Federal Environment Ministry announced in September 2021 that the facility was going to be decommissioned and backfilled.